NOTICE OF PRIVACY PRACTICES

 Judicial and Administrative Proceedings: We may disclose your health information if ordered to do so by a court or administrative tribunal that is handling a lawsuit or other dispute.
 We may also disclose your health information in response to a subpoena, discovery request, or other lawful process, but only if reasonable efforts have been made to notify you of the request or to protect the health information requested.

-Law Enforcement: We may release health information to law enforcement to comply with a court order, warrant, subpoena or similar process to identify or locate a suspect, fugitive, material witness or missing person about the victim of a crime in certain circumstances if we believe a death resulted from criminal conduct to report a crime occurring on our premises in emergencies, to report a crime, the location or victims of the crime, or the identity, description and location of the person committing the crime.
+Law Enforcement: We may release health information to law enforcement to comply with a court order, warrant, subpoena or similar process in order to identify or locate a suspect, fugitive, material witness or missing person about the victim of a crime in certain circumstances.
+For example, if we believe a death resulted from criminal conduct, to report a crime occurring on our premises in emergencies, to report a crime, the location or victims of the crime, or the identity, description and location of the person committing the crime.

 Research: Under certain circumstances we may use or disclose your health information for research.
 In most cases, we will ask for your written authorization before doing so.
 Sometimes, we may use or disclose your health information for research without your written authorization.
 In those cases, the use or disclose of your health information without your consent will be approved by an Institutional Review Board or Privacy Board.